BMW November sales up 5.9 percent, Mercedes poised to overtake

-FRANKFURT Daimler's (DAIGn.DE) Mercedes-Benz is on track to overtake rival BMW (BMWG.DE) to take the title of the world's biggest luxury carmaker, sales figures for November released on Monday showed.
+FRANKFURT (Reuters) - Daimler's (DAIGn.DE) Mercedes-Benz is on track to overtake rival BMW (BMWG.DE) to take the title of the world's biggest luxury carmaker, sales figures for November released on Monday showed.

 November sales of BMW branded luxury cars were up 5.9 percent to 177,740 taking year-to-date sales to 1,824,490.
 By contrast Mercedes-Benz passenger car sales were up 12.7 percent to 182,602 increasing year-to-date sales to 1,893,619.